achrysaetos/leck-tang-personal/posts/chatgpt-b2c.md

 * **Language Learning Assistant:** Create an interactive language learning tool that incorporates ChatGPT to practice conversations, receive language corrections, and get explanations of grammar rules and vocabulary.

-* **Legal and Compliance Advisor:** Develop a chatbot that provides basic legal advice, helps with document preparation, and offers guidance on compliance-related matters for individuals or small businesses.

 * **Mental Health Support:** Build a chatbot that provides empathetic and understanding conversations to offer support, resources, and coping strategies for mental health-related concerns.

 * **Language Correction and Proofreading:** Create a tool that utilizes ChatGPT to assist with language correction and proofreading.
 Users can input their written content, such as essays, articles, or emails, and receive suggestions and improvements for grammar, spelling, and style.